DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

 You can specify just `x` or `y` to check a column or a row, correspondingly.
 :::

-The method returns `true`, if the cell is within the current range and `false` if it isn't.
+The method returns `true` if the cell is within the current range and `false` if it isn't.

-The example below shows checking whether an ID belongs to the selected range of cells:
+The example below shows how to check whether an id belongs to the selected range of cells:

 ~~~jsx {15-17}
 const grid = new dhx.Grid("grid_container", {